odog96/retail_time_series/readme.md

 ### Walmart Time Series Data
-We will explore a number of techniques for tackling retail forecasting.
-The Walmart dataset is great because it represents a real life business case with thousands of series to analyze.
+This repo explores a number of different techniques to forecast retail data.
+Currently NBEATS (Neural Basis Estimation Analyis for Interpretable Time Series).
+I will be adding prophet based forecasts soon.